benmneb/vomad.life/content/chiang-mai-food.md

 We waited over a month for the disappointment to die down before even looking at the menu again, and when we did, we were happy to find another two vegan items we initially missed, in the entreé section, plus a "design your own salad" feature.
 After this, we decided to give it a fair go and actually eat there.
 And we were very glad we did.

-<prominent-img src="chiang-mai-food/saladconcept-staff" caption="The friendly staff members at Salad Concept are always ready to serve you and get you consuming their culinary delights as quick as they can."></prominent-img>
+<prominent-img alt="The Best of the Best: All Vegan Guide to Chiang Mai, Thailand" src="chiang-mai-food/saladconcept-staff" caption="The friendly staff members at Salad Concept are always ready to serve you and get you consuming their culinary delights as quick as they can."></prominent-img>

 The story of the Salad Concept is pretty unique.
 It was started by two sisters, Poy and Pye, after they saw their father recover from final-stage colorectal cancer through a combination of a healthy vegan diet and Gerson therapy.
 Truly an inspiring story and the perfect motivation to open a health-conscious restaurant, I think.